Michal2SAB/DISCORD-NASA-BOT/README.md

 - Get random latest pictures of Mars, taken either by the Curiosity Rover or the Perseverance Rover.
 - Get the latest mars weather reports from the Perseverance Rover, from "MarsWxReport" twitter account.
 - Get the latest ufo conspiracy theory video (from the popular channel secureteam10).
 Made this for my buddy.
+- Get the latest video of Perseverance & Curiosity capturing cool stuff on Mars (from the popular channel iGadgetPro).